Chef Advocate Highlight: Jon Gibson

 “I prefer to call it coastal comfort cuisine”.
 “This is when I take comfort food that you or I grew up with and put a different spin on it, but also staying true to the ingredients inside and the hominess of the dish itself.”

-Using all of his talents and experiences and the setting of being on the beach, Chef Jon is bringing an eclectic culinary dimension on Southern cuisine with subtle touches of Californian, Pacific Rim, Southwest, and European cuisines incorporated into the menu’s that changes every six months to reflect the use of fresh seasonal ingredients and proteins.
-He is happy to be back in his home state and looking forward to “turning southern cuisine on its ear.
+Currently, Chef Gibson has moved back to his hometown of Opp, Alabama where he has partnered up with a long-time friend to open Wheelhouse Opp!
+Using all of his talents and experiences and the setting of being on the beach, Chef Jon is bringing an eclectic culinary dimension to Southern cuisine with subtle touches of Californian, Pacific Rim, Southwest, and European cuisines incorporated into the menu’s that changes every six months to reflect the use of fresh seasonal ingredients and proteins.
+He is happy to be back in his home state and looking forward to “turning southern cuisine on its ear.”

-Visit Jon Gibson’s Chef Advocate Page for more information!
+Visit Chef Jon Gibson’s Chef Advocate Page for more information!